Last updated on June 30th, 2026

 Check the road conditions and weather

 As we have mentioned above, some areas of the park require high clearance and potentially 4×4 if the conditions are poor.
-Make sure to check the current conditions before visiting or ask a ranger, to ensure you do not get stuck anywhere.
+Check the current conditions before visiting or ask a ranger, to ensure you do not get stuck anywhere.

 Pets